rmaarle/me41035/content/pages/index.rst

 - Familiar with the Power Equation concept and be able to apply this to cycling;
-- have knowledge of methodological aspects of sports research, in particular error propagation, man–machine interaction (closed loop complexity), measurement techniques, internal and external validity.
+- Have knowledge of methodological aspects of sports research, in particular error propagation, man–machine interaction (closed loop complexity), measurement techniques, internal and external validity.
-- have insight in the organizational and psychological complexities of sports innovation.
+- Have insight in the organizational and psychological complexities of sports innovation.
 - Able to measure key parameters needed for power equations, related to their own field and have experience in the measurement of key parameters in adjacent fields;
-- able to provide a cycling performance simulation program with the parameters necessary to evaluate performance on a realistic level;
+- Able to provide a cycling performance simulation program with the parameters necessary to evaluate performance on a realistic level;
-- able to collect and present to fellow group members, data on parameters for such a simulation program.
+- Able to collect and present to fellow group members, data on parameters for such a simulation program.
-- present research findings through an individual portfolio, and a group presentation/poster/brief oral.
+- Present research findings through an individual portfolio, and a group presentation/poster/brief oral.

 Dates
 =====

+.. topic:: 2022 Dates
+   :class: alert alert-warning
-The course will occur over the two weeks of **May 31, 2021 to June 11, 2021** with activities scheduled throughout the day from Monday to Friday each week.

-**Due to the ongoing coronavirus situation, the course will be held virtually.**
+   The course will occur over the two weeks of **June 27, 2022 to July 8, 2022** with activities scheduled throughout the day from Monday to Friday each week.
+The intention is to have the course in-person in Delft, but due to the ongoing coronavirus situation, the course may be held virtually.

 Credits
 =======